 Join us for the Funky Fish Fry on Saturday, April 5th from 12:30 pm to 8:00 pm.
 Listen to some funky music, hang out with friends, eat some good ole fried catfish and have a cold one.
 Plus, there will be fun stuff for the kids to do and amazing prizes to win.
 Nothing better on a great spring afternoon!

-The good folks from The Catfish Institute and Alabama Catfish Producers will be donating the fish while Ezell’s Fish Camp will be cooking up their best fried catfish, hushpuppies, and coleslaw. (and don’t worry, Urban Cookhouse will be there for the land lovers and vegetarians too.)
+The good folks from Windy Hill Catfish will be donating the fish while Ezell’s Fish Camp will be cooking up their best fried catfish, hushpuppies, and coleslaw. (and don’t worry, Urban Cookhouse will be there for the land lovers and vegetarians too.)

 WHAT CHU DRANKIN?